|

 literally collapsed when Fort Devens was decommissioned and the soldiers

 left.
-I never visited the "Mohawk Club" - there were
+I never visited the "Mohawk Club" - there were rumors back

-that if you fell on the floor you would never get up again.
+then that if you fell on the floor you would never get up again.

 Because they were that sticky with crud.
 Or so they said